Business and Community Event Sponsorship

 Application Deadline: Rolling deadline with a review process every month.
 Applications are accepted until June 1, 2026, or until funds are depleted.

-The amount of information required will depend on the number of times the event has already taken place and the anticipated attendance of the event/activity.
-Additional documentation may be requested to verify the information provided.
+The amount of information required will depend on the number of times the event has already taken place and the anticipated attendance of the event.

 You will be asked to submit the following information: